antifuchs/tmux_min_attacher/README.md

 2. (optionally) check the PATH that [this](https://github.com/antifuchs/tmux_min_attacher/blob/master/tmux_min_attacher.rs#L42-L48) sets - setting PATH from your shell init files won't cut it here.
+2. (optionally) `make test`
 3. `make install`
 4. Set your terminal to run the `tmux_min_attacher` binary as the command for new windows.
 5. Open and close tabs/windows and be happy

+## But but but... rust!?

+"You could do this from the shell!" - Yep, and I did, for the longest time.
+Sadly, however, my shell startup is slow enough that this significantly delayed everything, and especially caused stuff I'd typed ahead of the shell startup to be missed.
+Hence, Rust.
+This is pretty nice and fast, let me tell you. (no missed typeahead!)

 ## Disclaimer